mishoo/UglifyJS/README.md

     --safari10                  Support non-standard Safari 10/11.
                                 Equivalent to setting `safari10: true` in `minify()` for `mangle` and `output` options.
-                                By default UglifyJS will not try to be Safari-proof.
+                                By default `uglify-es` will not work around Safari 10/11 bugs.
     --self                      Build UglifyJS as a library (implies --wrap UglifyJS) --source-map [options]      Enable source map/specify source map options:
                                 `base`  Path to compute relative paths from input files.